GalaxyBrainWave/firstOOP/README.md

 # firstoop
-My first app coded in OOP
+My first ever app coded in OOP

 I basically followed the demo on this video about Copilot